mpierre24/About-Marlon/what-is-possible/possrd.md

  # What's possible?
-What's possible is EVERYTHING.
-There is nothing you can't do if you put your 100% effort and time in.
+## What's possible is EVERYTHING.
+### I have a couple of quotes that inspire whenever im starting to doubt my situation or myself:
+“The only impossible journey is the one you never begin” – Tony Robbins “You don’t have to be great to start, but you have to start to be great” – Zig Ziglar “Everything you’ve ever wanted is on the other side of fear” – George Addair